goke-epapa/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image1]

-Then I repeated this process on track one this time, I didn't slow down at corners.
+Then I repeated this process on track one this time, I did not slow down at corners.

-I also added the samples training data provided to have more data points.
+I also added the sample training data provided to have more data points.

 To augment the data set, I flipped images and angles.
 For example, here is an image that has then been flipped: